U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

 > **Note:** SRI and TODU do not have a linear relationship.
 This should
 > interfere on the model.

-#### Check if the Dependent variable is normally distributed
+##### Normal distribution of the dependent variable

+Check if the dependent variable is normally distributed.
 If the sample is smaller than 2000 observations, use Shapiro-Wilk test:

 ``` r
 shapiro.test(df$TODU)